compsecmonkey/Reading-List/README.md

 * The Aspiring Leader's Guide to the Future ➖ Clay Scroggins
 * The Antisocial Network: The GameStop Short Squeeze and the Ragtag Group of Amateur Traders That Brought Wall Street to Its Knees ➖ Ben Mezrich
-* Flying Blind: The 737 MAX Tragedy and the Fall of Boeing ➖ Peter Robison

 # Table of Contents